QinPengBlog/qinpengblog.github.io/_posts/2016-02-16-Realize-tagcloud.md

 >
 > 1. Use your favorite text editor to open the file mentioned in the build failure email.

 > 2. Search for the include tag to see where you've referenced other files.
-For example: {% include cool_header.html %}.
+For example: {百分号 印库路德 cool_header.html 百分号}.

 > 3. Copy or move any symlinked files into the _includes directory of your GitHub Pages repository.